 Considering dental implants as a tooth replacement option?
-Our Cambridge dentists explain exactly what they are, and the advantages and disadvantages of this common procedure.
+Our Cambridge dentists explain what they are, and some of the advantages and disadvantages of this common dental procedure.

 Dental implants permanently replace missing teeth.
 Held in place with a tiny titanium rod implanted into the patient’s jaw bone, the implant serves as the root of the artificial tooth.

 Titanium is used because this type of metal can bond with the bone.
 Titanium implants are very stable, secure tooth replacements.
 We then cap the dental implant with a dental crown, which looks like a natural tooth.

 Together, the implant and the cap look and function just like your natural tooth.

 For many people, dental implants can be an ideal tooth replacement option.
 Some of the advantages of dental implants include:

 Dental implants can be used to replace a single tooth, multiple teeth, or all of the teeth in the upper or lower jaw depending on whether your implants are paired with a single crown, a bridge, or an implant-supported denture.